ReavesX/CS210/Module 7/Project 3/docs/DesignAndFunctionality.md

 ## Code Design

 The program is designed using Object-Oriented Programming (OOP) principles in C++.
-The core logic is encapsulated within a class (e.g., `ItemTracker` or `GrocerData`) to separate data handling from the main menu logic.
+The core logic is encapsulated within the `Grocery` class to separate data handling from the main menu logic.

 ### Data Structures